heptarch/heptarch.github.io/art.md

 - [*Invisible Authors*](/assets/invisible-authors.pdf) (2022).
 With
 NeoX and Italo Calvino.
 A recreation of *Invisible Cities*.
 - <a href = "mailto:cursedhorses@gmail.com"><i>Cursed horses</i></a>
   (2022).
-Email me if you would like a cursed horse.
+Inquire here for cursed horses.

 #### Writing